thoughtbot/maybe_haskell/book/haskell-basics/kinds-and-parameters.md

 patWithoutEmail = patWithoutThing
 ```

-Similarly, functions that operate on people can choose if they care about what
+Similarly, functions that operate on people can choose whether they care about what
-the person's holding or not.
+the person's holding--or not.
 For example, getting someone's name shouldn't be
-affected by them holding something or not, so we can leave it unspecified:
+affected by whether they hold something, so we can leave it unspecified:

 ```haskell
 getName :: Person a -> String